Dominant Shiffrin Moves To Within One Of Vonns Win Record - UrduPoint

 Shiffrin was in control from the off, laying down the fastest opening run in 48.93 seconds.

-The 27-year-old American followed that up with a fourth-fastest second leg, in 47.49sec, for an aggregate of 1min 31.42sec, finishing 0.76sec ahead of Slovak rival and Olympic champion Petra Vlhova, winner of the last three Zagreb slaloms.
+The 27-year-old American followed that up with a fourth-fastest second leg, in 47.49sec, for an aggregate of 1min 31.42sec, finishing 0.76sec ahead of Slovak rival and Olympic champion Petra Vlhova.

 Sweden's Anna Swenn Larsson rounded out the podium, at 1.21sec.